kranzky/sesame-cli/README.md

 sky tea ant ice
 ```

-You will notice that Sesame enters interactive mode, allowing you to issue
+You will notice that Sesame enters interactive mode when the `--interactive`
-multiple commands in a single session.
-When you exit from interactive mode, the
+argument is given, allowing you to issue multiple commands in a single session.
-cave will be locked with a short code.
+When you exit from interactive mode, the cave will be locked with a short code.

 Remembering the Passphrase
 --------------------------